adriangohjw/cz4031-DSP-query-optimizer/README.md

 All required packages should have been installed!

 `venv\Scripts\activate` is also the <b>command to enter your virtual environment</b> whenever you want to run the application on CMD

+Once the requirements have been added, you can run the streamlit app by `streamlit run app.py`